Skip to main content

 Age

-Though this requirement varies as per each lender, the age of the candidate does play an important role in loan finalization.
-A very young candidate cannot avail educational loans for study abroad (some banks have a minimum age limit of 16 while many start with 18 as the minimum age bar).
+Though this requirement varies per lender, the age of the candidate does play an important role in loan finalization.
+A very young candidate cannot avail of education loans for study abroad (some banks have a minimum age limit of 16 while many start with 18 as the minimum age bar).

 Collateral Loan & Guarantor/Co-Applicant Status